IAliceBobI/sy-tomato-plugin/README.md

 *Copying, moving, and deleting operations on long contents can be frustrating!
 Here, I use a simple method to handle such operations!*

-> If you notice any missing content after performing an operation, please refresh the page with F5.
-This can happen if the operation was performed too quickly and the page didn't have enough time to update!
+> After performing the operation, if you find missing content, please refresh the page by pressing F5.
+It simply means that you performed the operation too quickly and the page didn't have time to update!

 ### Move Operation